tahreezz3/vasp-6.4.2-gpu-build/README.md

 3. Configure environment variables.
 4. Download and install Intel oneMKL.
 5. Extract and configure the VASP source.
-6. Generate `makefile.include` with all needed flags and paths.
+6. download and edit `makefile.include` with all needed flags and paths.
 7. Compile VASP 6.4.2 for GPU with OpenACC and MPI support.

 ---

 ## 📥 Requirements

-- Ubuntu 20.04+ or Google Colab environment
+- Linux or Google Colab environment
 - Root (sudo) privileges
 - `vasp.6.4.2.tgz` source file (must be manually placed in working directory)
-- ~50GB free disk space
+- ~30GB free disk space

 ---

 ## ✅ How to Use

-### Step-by-Step Instructions
+### Step-by-Step Instructions with vasp-setup.sh

 1. **Upload the following files to your environment:**